julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 ### 7. Boswellia sacra (Frankincense) — North Africa, Arabia
 Used to **summon spirits**, carry prayers, and clear deep spiritual residue.
 High, bright, and temple-like.

+**Sourcing Note:** Choose **Somali or Ethiopian community-harvested frankincense** (often labeled "Maydi" or "Beyo") rather than mass-market "church incense" which may use inferior species or unethical middlemen.
+Sustainable harvesting means tapping trees lightly, not stripping them.

 **Folk Practice:** Burned in Somali postpartum rituals and Egyptian offerings to the gods.
 A clean-burning resin for sacred clarity.

+---

+### 5. Dragon's Blood (Daemonorops draco) — Indonesia
+Deep red resin from rattan palms, not endangered trees.
+Used in Middle Eastern and European protection magic.
+Cultivated and sustainably harvested.

+**Folk Practice:** Burned for love spells, protection, and to amplify other magical ingredients.
+Less historically "temple" than frankincense, but powerful and ethical.

 ---